 Accrued Interest Formula

-This interest is calculated using the following accrued interest expense formula:
+Interest is calculated using the following formula:

 Time fraction is the ratio of number of days in the period for which interest is accrued to the number of days in the year

 Consider a Company has taken a loan for $ 10,000 which an interest rate of 15% P.A. and the payment is done monthly.
 The last payment was done on 20th March whereas the balance sheet is to be prepared on 31st March.
 Calculate the accrued expense to be reported on the balance sheet?